 Ultimate Guide Chapter Preview

 Below is a chapter from our Ultimate Guide to Becoming a Profitable DFS player, our 19-chapter DFS e-book.
 The Ultimate Guide is broken down into three sections -- Bankroll Management, Contest Selection, and Bigger Picture Strategy -- and provides guidelines and examples for becoming a successful DFS player.
-The information in this Guide can’t be found anywhere in the DFS industry -- we dove deep to explain the foundational pieces that are missing from every losing DFS player’s toolbox.
+Our co-founder, Brian Jester, highlights the principles and strategies that he used to help him win a $1 million prize on DraftKings.

 If you ever check out any DFS content or listen to DFS pros talk about their lineups, the one word that always comes up is “exposure.”